cjohansen/phosphor-clj/README.md

 This requires access to the Clojars repo.

+## Changelog

+### 2025.03.14

+Breaking change: `phosphor.icons/render` no longer defaults to rendering icons with `display: inline-block; line-height: 1;`.
+This was a mistake that breaks text alignment.
+This change should not impact you if you are already taking control of icon styling in your app.
+If you happen to rely on the old faulty behavior, use `phosphor.legacy/render`, which behaves exactly like before.

 ## License

-Copyright code in this repo © 2023-2024 Christian Johansen
+Copyright code in this repo © 2023-2025 Christian Johansen

 Distributed under the MIT license.